Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 The fluidsynth library doesn't exist on their system.
 They never brew-installed it.

 Rather than tell users to prepare their environment, let's _bundle_ the library into our .app.
-We copy libfluidsynth into `juicysfplugin.app/Contents/lib` (using a shell script, or XCode's "copy files" build phase).
+We copy libfluidsynth into `juicysfplugin.app/Contents/lib` during XCode's "copy files" build phase.

-**We need to relink our binary to use the bundled libfluidsynth.**
+**Next, we must relink our binary to use the bundled libfluidsynth.**

 ### Relinking